pielube/MESSpy/README.md

 To get started, download the repository and simply run the "run_test.py" script

 ### Input files
 You can modify them from a python interface or simply from notepad.
-Input_test/ contains a demonstration case study.
+Teh "Input_test" folder contains a demonstration case study.
 - general.json defines the general input.
-More details can be found in rec.py following the early comments
+More details can be found in rec.py prologue comments.
 - structure.json defines the structure of the case study.
 Here you can define all the locations to consider, each technology inside the locations and technology's parameters.
-More detalis can be found following comments in rec.py and location.py.
+More detalis can be found in rec.py and location.py comments to the code.
-- refcase.json This file has the same structure of structure.json and defines the "buiseness as usual" case, which is used as a reference case to calculate cash flows of the study case and to carry out the economic assessment.
+- refcase.json This file has the same structure of structure.json and defines the "buiseness as usual" case, which is used as a reference case for calculating the cash flows of the study case and performing the economic assessment.
 - economics.json defines economic parameters.
-More details can be found following comments in economics.py
+More details can be found in the comments of economics.py

 ### How to continue
-We suggest to create your own run_dev.py, input_dev/ and post_process_dev.py and work on them instead of modify the existing file using as initial test.
+We suggest to create your own run_dev.py, input_dev/ and post_process_dev.py and to work on them instead of modifying the existing file used as initial test.

 ## Related works
 - "Optimal sizing of a distributed energy system with thermal load electrification"\